dicksondickson/ComfyUI-Clean-Install/README.md

 Installs ComfyUI in a venv.

-# flash-attn-pip-compile.bat
+# flash-attn-clone-source-compile.bat

-Compiles and installs Flash Attention via pip.
-This is the recommended way.
+Clones Flash Attention source, compiles and installs.
+This is test to work in Windows and Comfy.
 Requires Visual Studio 2022 with C++ build tools installed.
 Requires CUDA.
 Latest version recommended.
 Tested with CUDA 12.5

-# flash-attn-clone-source-compile.bat
+# flash-attn-pip-compile.bat

-Clones Flash Attention source, compiles and installs.
-This is not the recommended.
+Compiles and installs Flash Attention via pip.
+Although Flash Attention compiles, it seems to be missing something and doesn't work with ComfyUI.
+Not recommended.